 We propose a duration-based explanation for the premia on major equity factors, including value, profitability, investment, low-risk, and payout factors.
 These factors invest in firms that earn most of their cash flows in the near future and could therefore be driven by a premium on near-future cash flows.
 We test this hypothesis using a new dataset of single-stock dividend futures, which are claims on dividends of individual firms.
-Consistent with our hypothesis, risk-adjusted returns are higher on near- than on distant-future cash flows.
-In addition, the returns on individual cash flows decrease in maturity within a firm, but do not vary across firms once controlling for maturity.
+Consistent with our hypothesis, the expected CAPM alphas on individual cash flows decrease in maturity within a firm, but do not vary across firms for a given maturity.

 Revise and resubmit, Journal of Finance